 - Identify critical benchmarks that serve as points along a continuum where initiatives would either continue as planned or would require revision/modification based on changes in health care, higher education, society, and the profession.

 - Enlist the support and assistance of expert consultants, as needed, throughout the planning and championing phases to advance the plan, including members from components, Summit Participants, other health professions, etc.

 - Track presentations (platforms, posters, conference presentations nationally and component-based) and publications that result from the implementation of the plan to assess overall impact and penetration within the profession.

-- Assess how physical therapists are using the Human Movement System diagnosis within their practice, within education curriculum, and in conducting research to determine if and how this has impacted the overall profession in changing a paradigm regarding human movement system diagnosis.
+- Assess how physical therapists are using Movement System examination and diagnosis within their practice, within education curriculum, and in conducting research to determine if and how this has impacted the overall profession in changing a paradigm regarding human movement system diagnosis.
 This will incorporate the work included to achieve RC 16-15 Adopt: Management of the Movement System: Resolved, APTA endorses the development of diagnostic labels and/or classification systems that reflect and contribute to the physical therapists’ ability to properly and effectively manage disorders of the movement system.

 All APTA appointed groups will conduct their work with the Association Organizational Values in mind and in the context of 1) APTA's mission, vision, and strategic plan, and 2) the potential for their work to have implications related to physical therapist assistants, women, diversity, and risk management.

 BOD Chair: Lisa K. Saladin, PT, PhD

 Browse Current Volunteer Group Rosters

 For additional information regarding this and other APTA volunteer opportunities, please email email@example.com.